More Mercola Misinformation: Grounding In Reverse

 Other than that section, the science turns to pseudoscience and misinformation quickly.
 The main claim in the article is that somehow, evolution intended us to walk barefoot on the Earth, and that such a process causes electrons from the Earth to enter your body where your immune system can somehow use them.
 It further claims these electrons protect your body from inflammation.
 Aside from the gross misrepresentation of the role of electrons in your body, Dr. Mercola claims the effects are well-studied without actually linking to any of the studies making this claim - well other than saying "Do you notice you feel better when you walk barefoot on the Earth?"

 One of the most egregious errors is the representation of electromagnetic fields.
-Here’s an example of an illistration (which is really just a claim, but somehow it is supposed to make things clear):
+Here's an example of an illustration (which is really just a claim, but somehow it is supposed to make things clear):

 The other thing they get wrong is "A signal is also radiated into the atmosphere because the wiring acts like an antenna."
 There are two possibilities here.
 One is the possibility of the wire producing an electromagnetic wave, which isn't dependent on the atmosphere, and in fact the atmosphere would attenuate any such signal.
 At 60 Hz, the wavelength of such a wave would be about

 Embedded at the top of the article is a video in which Dr. Mercola and Clint Ober try to explain how all of this works and then demonstrate why you need to buy their expensive grounding equipment.
-In one demonstration, Clint puts an electrode on Dr. Mercola and then displays a volt meter reading about 1 volt of potential on the doctor.
-Clint then has Dr. Mercola place his hand on the grounding pad, and the voltage goes to about 0.02 volts (which Clint even misreads and/or exaggerates as 2 thousandths instead of 2 hundredths).
-This is a total sham demonstration; if you look at the setup, the other wire of the volt meter is hooked up to the grounding pad.
-This would be like putting both wires of a volt meter on the same side of a battery – of course it is going to read zero.
+In one demonstration, Clint puts an electrode on Dr. Mercola and then displays a voltmeter reading about 1 volt of potential on the doctor.
+Clint then has Dr. Mercola place his hand on the grounding pad, and the voltage goes to about 0.02 volts (which Clint even misreads and/or exaggerates as two thousandths instead of two hundredths).
+This is a total sham demonstration; if you look at the setup, the other wire of the voltmeter is hooked up to the grounding pad.
+This would be like putting both wires of a voltmeter on the same side of a battery—of course it is going to read zero.

 One thing Dr. Mercola didn't think through in writing this article is he explains how electrons are the particles being moved in electricity, and then claims those same electrons will protect you from various electric fields.
 If your body has more free electrons, those electrons can then easily be moved by an electric field.
 So in a sense, your body would be more susceptible to an electric field, and you could actually induce a current in your body as you walk through electric fields.